Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 This will grab the current camera view, generate a [sensor_msgs/Image](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Image.html) message, and send a new Pose Estimation Service Response to the ROS node running `pose_estimation_service.py`.
 This will run the trained model and return a Pose Estimation Service Response containing an estimated pose, which is subsequently converted and sent as a new Mover Service Response to the `mover.py` ROS node.
 Finally, MoveIt calculates and returns a list of trajectories to Unity, and the poses are executed to pick up and place the cube.

-The target object and empty goal object can be moved around during runtime for different trajectory calculations, or the target can be randomized using the `Randomize Cube` button.
+The target object and empty goal object can be moved around during runtime for different trajectory calculations, or can be randomized using the `Randomize Cube` button.

 **Note**: You may encounter a `UserWarning: CUDA initialization: Found no NVIDIA driver on your system.` error upon the first image prediction attempt.
 This warning can be safely ignored.